About Us

 In the bushland environment, members learn new skills in weed identification, weed removal techniques, indigenous plant identification, and revegetation.
 All ages and abilities are welcome to join other like-minded people who enjoy gardening and environmental activities.
 All tools are provided.

-Some examples of our regular activities include: a Sycamore Maple blitz, generally held twice-yearly, to remove seedlings of this invasive weedy tree from the bushland.
+Some examples of our regular activities can include: a Sycamore Maple blitz, held either side of winter - as it is a deciduous plant - to remove seedlings of this invasive weedy tree from the bushland, regular involvement throughout the year with Emerald Secondary students with working bees, and also work that is appropriate to the seasons.

-Weedbuster Week activities are held in spring, often with the local primary school and the community, participating in weeding and revegetation activities in the bushland.
+Weedbuster Week activities are sometimes held, usually in spring.
+In the past we have involved the local primary school and the community, to participate in weeding and revegetation activities in the bushland.

 At the beginning of September, a Trees for Weeds Swap is held in conjunction with Cardinia Shire Council and Emerald Library.
-Local experts provide information on tackling and destroying the weeds, identification of weeds, and give out indigenous plants to the community, as part of Weedbusters Week.
+Locals are invited to bring in weeds for identification, and to gain information from local experts on how to tackle and destroy the weeds.
+We give out indigenous plants in return for the weeds, as part of Weedbusters Week.

-Late February and late August we hold a fundraising barbecue outside Emerald Butchers.
-These two barbecues are also an opportunity to promote the activities of the group, such as the Trees for Weeds Swap in September.
+Late August we hold a fundraising barbecue outside Emerald Butchers.
+This barbecue is also an opportunity to promote the activities of the group, particularly the Trees for Weeds Swap that is held the first Saturday in September.